-Version Author Changes Approval Date 1.0 Not applicable Original version 23 October 2020
+Version Author Changes Approval Date 1.0 Not applicable Original version 23 October 2020 1.1 Compliance Officer Reviewed to align with the HESF 2021, responsibilities were strengthened, and the footer was updated with current addresses.
+15 August 2024

-Warning - Document uncontrolled when printed!
-The current version of this document is maintained on the AIIHE website at www.aiihe.edu.au
+N.B.
+The document is uncontrolled when printed!
+The current version of this document is maintained on the AIIHE website at www.aiihe.edu.au.